ETL vs ELT : 14 Major Differences

 • When it is necessary to have access to the data in the target system before transforming it.

-• It is more flexible as the transformation can be easily modified without needing to re-extract the data from the source system.
+• It is more flexible as the transformation can be easily modified without re-extracting the data from the source system.

-ELT is generally considered to be the more efficient approach since the data is loaded into the target system first and then goes through transformation process in the target system itself.
+ELT is generally considered the more efficient approach since the data is loaded into the target system first and then goes through a transformation process in the target system itself.

 ETL vs ELT: Maintenance